Memory Foam vs. Latex Hybrid Mattresses: What’s the Best?

 Your body weight affects how much you push down on a mattress.
 A softer mattress is often too conforming for a heavier person and may misalign their spine.
 A mattress for a heavy sleeper over 230 pounds should have a firm feel to withstand their weight better.

 If you weigh under 130 pounds, a soft mattress may be needed for full-body pressure relief.
 A firmer bed may not sufficiently contour to your body.

 Consider the Zoma Hybrid

 Now that you know the advantages and disadvantages of hybrids, you’re better prepared to judge our Zoma Hybrid mattress’s quality.
 Our Zoma Hybrid mixes gel memory foam with pocketed coils to create a blend of cool cushion and bouncy support.

 The gel foam has triangular cutouts in the head, shoulder, and leg areas as part of our Triangulex™ technology.
 The cutouts add a flexible cushion for more pressure points to these sensitive areas.
 Plus, air can circulate through the cutouts and wick away body heat.

 Our hybrid also has Reactiv™ foam sandwiched between the comfort and support layers.
 Reactiv™ foam has a bouncy feel that creates a more responsive bed.
 As you move across the mattress, it’s quick to snap back to its original shape.

 A queen size Zoma Hybrid is $999 and includes a 100-night trial period and a 10-year warranty.
-If you’re not satisfied with the Zoma Hybrid during your sleep trial, we will schedule a home pickup and offer a full refund.
+If you’re not satisfied with the Zoma Hybrid after the adjustment period, we will offer a full refund.